MechanicalRabbit/DataKnots.jl/README.md

         "NANCY A", "POLICE", "POLICE OFFICER", 80016,
         "JAMES A", "FIRE", "FIRE ENGINEER-EMT", 103350,
         "DANIEL A", "FIRE", "FIRE FIGHTER-EMT", 95484,
-        "ASKEW K", "OEMC", "TRAFFIC CONTROL AIDE", 64392, "LAKENYA A", "OEMC", "CROSSING GUARD", , 17.68 "DORIS A", "OEMC", "CROSSING GUARD", , 19.38
+        "BRENDA B", "OEMC", "TRAFFIC CONTROL AIDE", 64392, "LAKENYA A", "OEMC", "CROSSING GUARD", , 17.68 "DORIS A", "OEMC", "CROSSING GUARD", , 19.38
         """
     file = CSV.File(IOBuffer(chicago_data), allowmissing=:auto)
     knot = DataKnot(:employee => file)

-We could then query this data return employees with salaries greater than the average for their department.
+We could then query this data to return employees with salaries greater than their department's average.

     using Statistics: mean
     knot[It.employee >>